Becoming a Missionary

 teach and preach in other churches.

-begin evangelizing and making disciples in another community.
+evangelize and making disciples in another community.

 help raise up elders and deacons in order to form another church in a different community.